Blagoj5/baze-packages/advanced-results/README.md

 }
 ```

-- **count** - the number of documents return currently in data object.
+- **count** - returns the number of documents currently in the data object.
 This is not the same as pagination.maxDocuments or pagination.total
 - **pagination** - object depends on the ?page and ?limit.
 The **next** property gives the next page (if there's one) and the next next Page if it exists.
-If next.page exists however next.nextPage doesn't it is set to undefined.
+If next.page exists, however next.nextPage doesn't it is set to undefined.
 Example if page = 1; next.page = 2; next.nextPage = 3 | undefiend.
-Save explanation is with the **prev** property of the pagination object
+Same explanation is with the **prev** property of the pagination object
 - **pagination.total** - the maximum number of documents with the QUERY
 - **pagination.maxDocuments** - the maximum number of documents without the QUERY. **So this the total number of document from that model**
 - **data** - The result of model.find(), a **list** of all documents that match the specific query criteria.
 If none it is empty